kamadorueda/machine/README.md

 # My development machine, as code

-1. (optional) if you want to dual-boot with Windows, install Windows first and then continue this tutorial
+1. (Optional) if you want to dual-boot with Windows, install Windows first and then continue this tutorial

-1. Download _NixOS minimal ISO image_ from the
-    [NixOS's download page](https://nixos.org/download).
+1. Download `NixOS minimal ISO image` from the [NixOS's download page](https://nixos.org/download).

 1. Burn NixOS into a USB stick: